serverless-guru/sls-jest/doc/spies/eventbridge.md

 ### `spy.stop()`

 Stops the spy completely.
-The Spy eill stop capturing events from event bridge.
+The Spy will stop capturing events from the event bus.

 You SOULD call this method at the end of each set of tests.